bakdata/streams-bootstrap/docs/docs/user/getting-started/quick-start.md

 ### From the `main` Method

-In the `main` method, the application subclass starts the framework via:
+In the `main` method, the application subclass starts up via:

 ```java
 public static void main(final String[] args) {